Childbearing Hips – Do They Make Any Difference In Childbirth?

 As you proceed with your pregnancy and get closer to the date of delivery, your body starts preparing for labour.
 Your pelvis will start stretching and relaxing to facilitate the baby’s movements through the birthing canal.
-The bones around your pelvic region will start separating slowly from one another, while making room for the baby’s movement.
+The bones around your pelvic region will start separating slowly from one another while making room for the baby’s movement.
 It is important to remember here that these changing ligaments in the pelvis do not mean that your bone structure is changing; rather, it is your body’s way of preparing for childbirth.

-So, if you are wondering whether women with childbearing hips will have it easy during labour, the answer is yes, this is highly possible, because there is more room for the baby to move easily.
+So, if you are wondering whether women with childbearing hips will have it easy during labour, the answer is yes.
+This is highly possible because there is more room for the baby to move easily.
 However, the size of the hips cannot be the sole determining factor in what makes labour easier.
 Other important aspects that contribute towards easing the birthing process are the size of the baby, the position of the baby, the strength of the contractions, and the health of the mother.

-This also means that, even if you have childbearing hips and other childbirth aspects are not in your favour, you may have difficulty during the birthing process, or even may have to undergo a Cesarean section.
+This also means that even if you have childbearing hips and other childbirth aspects are not in your favour, you may have difficulty during the birthing process or even may have to undergo a Cesarean section.
 On the other hand, if all other childbirth conditions are in your favour, and you don’t have ideal childbearing hips, you may still have a normal delivery.

-Childbirth is a different experience to different women, and till you are in active labour, it may be difficult to tell how your labour will progress.
+Childbirth is a different experience for different women, and till you are in active labour, it may be difficult to tell how your labour will progress.
 Thus, there’s no need to worry about small issues such as your pelvis shape, unless your doctor is concerned about the same.